pycontribs/django-alexa/README.rst

 ------------

 - The master branch is meant to be stable.
 I usually work on unstable stuff on a personal branch.
-- Fork the master branch ( https://github.com/[my-github-username]/ask-alexa-pykit/fork )
+- Fork the master branch ( https://github.com/rocktavious/django-alexa/fork )
 - Create your branch (git checkout -b my-branch)
 - Commit your changes (git commit -am 'added fixes for something')
 - Push to the branch (git push origin my-branch)
 - Create a new Pull Request (Travis CI will test your changes)
 - And you're done!

-- Bug fixes, bug reports and new documentation are all appreciated!
+- Features, Bug fixes, bug reports and new documentation are all appreciated!

 TODO